kbase/relation_engine_importers/docs/NCBI_taxa_sciname_lookup_issues_22_07.md

       [rename the new one](https://www.arangodb.com/docs/stable/http/collection-modifying.html#rename-collection)
       during a downtime
       * Note that the collection names are exposed in the API
+* In the RE team meeting on 2022/7/26, it was decided we will not reload data, at least for now.

 ### Option 1 - new `species_or_below` flag